Using the vpsAdminOS test framework in other projects

 • The upstream Ruby runner (vpsadminos#test-runner) evaluates your project's flake outputs, boots the machines and runs Ruby testScripts against them.

-The important bit: the runner always evaluates/builds tests from the current working directory using these flake outputs:
+The important bit: the runner always evaluates/builds tests from the current working directory.

 • .#testsMeta.<system> (discovery: ls, tags/labels, templates, ...)